mozillascience/studyGroup/lessons/Intro_Map/Map_Session.md

 ```

 ### Step 3.
 Subsetting
-Because we're not working with the rold we need to extract the data we need.
-Subsetting can be one of the more annoying and time intensive parts of shapefiles.
+Because we're not working with the world we need to extract the data we need.
+Subsetting can be one of the more annoying and time consuming parts of shapefiles.
 Mainly because of that complex structure I was talking about.
-Hence, we are borrowing Simon Goring's function "quick.subset". #SimonSays! (https://downwithtime.wordpress.com/tag/maps/)
+Hence, we are borrowing Simon Goring's function "quick.subset". [#SimonSays!](https://downwithtime.wordpress.com/tag/maps/)

 ```r